 You can also opt for some of their premium add-ons that allow you to take your eCommerce site to a whole new level.
 They also have Prestashop experts you can hire who can help you customize your site with a minimal initial investment.

-For small to mid-sized businesses
+Shopify alternatives for small to mid-sized businesses

 Known first and foremost as a website design tool, Squarespace introduced its eCommerce solution and became a great all-in-one Shopify alternative.

 If you use Squarespace, you know you’ll have a beautifully designed website.
-They also have a host of different options to help you on your eCommerce journey.
+They also have a host of different options to help you with your eCommerce journey.
 From a wonderful checkout experience and unlimited product listings to social media integrations and a backend inventory management system, Squarespace has become a real competitor in the eCommerce world.

 Squarespace does have a limited amount of payment options – you’ll need to use Stripe, PayPal or Apple Pay.
 Their price point is also higher when you compare to their direct competitors (Wix, Weebly, and Webflow, for example) but it is still reasonable.
 The Business plan is the first tier with eCommerce and costs $18/month and the Commerce plan – that has all the eCommerce features – costs $40/month.